No relief for B'luru from rain-related woes; CM blames 'maladministration' of previous Cong. govts | Science-Environment

 - India

-He also faulted the 'maladministration' of the previous Congress governments for the present situation of the city, known as India's IT hub, and insisted only two zones bore the brunt of rains although a picture was being painted as if the entire Bengaluru was struggling.
+He also faulted the 'maladministration' of the previous Congress governments for the present situation of the city and insisted only two zones bore the brunt of rains although a picture was being painted as if entire Bengaluru was struggling.

 Speaking to reporters here, Bommai said an image was being created as if the entire city is facing difficulties, which was not the case.

-''Basically, the issue lies in two zones, particularly the Mahadevapura zone for reasons such as the presence of 69 tanks in that small area and almost all of them have either breached or are overflowing.
-Secondly, all establishments are in low-lying areas, and the third is encroachments,'' he listed out.
+''Basically the issue lies in two zones, particularly the Mahadevapura zone for reasons such as presence of 69 tanks in that small area and almost all of them have either breached or are overflowing.
+Secondly, all establishments are in low lying areas, and the third is encroachments,'' he listed out.

 His government has taken it as a ''challenge'' to restore normalcy and engineers and workers and State Disaster Response Force (SDRF) teams are working round the clock.

-Blaming ''maladministration and unplanned administration'' of the previous Congress governments for the present misery, Bommai said they had given permissions for construction activities ''right-left-center'' in the lake areas, on the tank bunds, and buffer zones.
+Blaming ''maladministration and unplanned administration'' of the previous Congress governments for the present misery, Bommai said they had given permissions for construction activities ''right-left-centre'' in the lake areas, on the tank bunds and buffer zones.

-Meanwhile, citizens continued to face difficulties, and roads, streets, and posh localities continued to reel under water.
-Expensive top-end cars and vehicles lying underwater, even in areas that have luxury villas, were a common sight. ''I came by tractor as roads are all submerged in water, also our vehicles are underwater...
-I have exams from tomorrow, so I have to go to school,'' a girl dressed in a school uniform said.
+Meanwhile, citizens continued to face difficulties and roads, streets, posh localities continued to reel under water.
+Expensive top-end cars and vehicles lying under water, even in areas that have luxury villas, was a common sight. ''I came by tractor as roads are all submerged in water, also our vehicles are under water...
+I have exams from tomorrow, so I have to go to school,'' a girl dressed in school uniform said.

-''Water has not receded, as there was rain once again last night (Monday) I feel it has increased.
+''Water has not receded, as there was rain once again last night (Monday), in fact I feel it has increased.
 I have to go to the office, kids have schools, and I somehow used a tractor today.
 Request the government and authorities to do something and restore normalcy,'' said an office goer.

-Several private schools have declared holidays and have switched to online teaching for a few days, while many offices have suggested that employees work from home.
+Several private schools have declared holidays and switched to online teaching for a few days, while many firms have suggested that employees work from home.

-Bikers pushing their two-wheelers stuck on flooded roads and pedestrians struggling to navigate through knee-deep water were a common sight in some places.

-According to chief minister Bommai, some areas in the state capital have received 150 percent more rain than normal between September 1 and 5.
-Mahadevapura, Bommanahalli, and K R Puram have recorded 307 percent excess rain.
+According to chief minister Bommai, some areas in the state capital have received 150 per cent more rains than normal between September 1 and 5.
+Mahadevapura, Bommanahalli and K R Puram have recorded 307 per cent excess rain, he said, without elaborating.

 ''This was the highest rainfall in the last 42 years.
 All the 164 tanks in Bengaluru are filled to the brim,'' he said.